Every family has its own approach when it comes to talking about financial and legal information. Estate Planning & Elder Law attorney, Richard Seff

 You’ll want to ensure these people are not only willing to take on the responsibility, but you have thoroughly discussed your wishes with them.
 Your medical directives and/or living will is a great place to lay out many of your concerns and desires, but actually talking to your personal representative will give him or her a better understanding of what you want and why.
 This can make decisions easier on their part when a certain treatment, procedure, or other choice falls into a “gray area” which you didn’t specifically discuss.

-Estate Planning and Elder Law attorney Richard Seff in Calabasas and Beverly Hills has considerable experience and can help you determine what legal and financial information truly needs to be shared with your family.
-For immediate assistance, call our Calabasas office at (818) 462-8400 or our Beverly Hills office at (310) 819-9005 and ask to schedule a complimentary estate planning session with the mention of this article.
+Estate Planning and Elder Law attorney Richard Seff in Woodland Hills and Beverly Hills has considerable experience and can help you determine what legal and financial information truly needs to be shared with your family.
+For immediate assistance, call our Woodland Hills office at (818) 462-8400 or our Beverly Hills office at (310) 819-9005 and ask to schedule a complimentary estate planning session with the mention of this article.